Skip to content

 def __call__(self, docs: Iterable[Doc]) -> Iterable[Doc]:

-:param docs: Documents to process.
+:param docs: Docs to process.

 """